The Final Tribute

 My father was a tough old bugger, he attended Grey College where he played rugby for the 1st XV team alongside players who later became Springboks.
 He didn’t care about germs, bacteria or anything like that.
 He would share a sandwich with the most contagiously ill individual because he’s a “Greeff” and “We’re a tough breed”.
 I cant say that I turned out the same way but that just shows how he was one of a kind.
 You can’t reproduce that type of ruggedness and selflessness.
 He had a heart of gold, a heart of an ox and in the end it was pneumonia and swine flu that got him.
 The sixty cigarettes per day couldn’t do shit to that heart of his.
 Even when his blood pressure had hit rock bottom, his massive heart didn’t want to stop.
 Dad, I hope one day, I learn to grow a heart as big as yours so I can share it with the world the way you did.
 I love you forever my father, my best friend and my lifelong hero.
 I miss you so much!”

 If you’ve got this far, thank you for reading and for helping me keep my dads legacy alive.
-It means the world to me.
+It honestly means everything to me.
 Who are or were the heroes in your life that give you a reason to get up in the morning?
 And what are you going to tell them today?